CalMacCQ/IEEE-TKET-TUTORIAL/README.md

 # IEEE-TKET-TUTORIAL

+There are two main folders one for each tutorial section.
+Find the slides and notebooks for each section in the corresponding folder.

-Notebooks are in the Tutorial 1 and Tutorial 2 folders.
-Note that you will not be able to run all of the cells in the repetition code notebook unless you have a quantinuum account.
+Note that you will not be able to run all of the cells in the repetition code (Tutorial 2) notebook unless you have a quantinuum account.

 ## Installing the required packages